University of Texas at Austin: Late 20th century progress

 The first presidential library on a university campus was dedicated on May 22, 1971, with former President Johnson, Lady Bird Johnson and then-President Richard Nixon in attendance.
 Constructed on the eastern side of the main campus, the Lyndon Baines Johnson Library and Museum is one of 13 presidential libraries administered by the National Archives and Records Administration.

-A statue of Martin Luther King Jr. was unveiled on campus in 1999 and subsequently vandalized.
-By 2004, John Butler, a professor at the McCombs School of Business suggested moving it to Morehouse College, a historically black college, "a place where he is loved".
+A statue of Martin Luther King Jr. was unveiled on campus in 1999.

-Recent history
+Early 21st century history

-The University of Texas at Austin has experienced a wave of new construction recently with several significant buildings.
+The University of Texas at Austin has expanded with several significant buildings.
 On April 30, 2006, the school opened the Blanton Museum of Art.
 In August 2008, the AT&T Executive Education and Conference Center opened, with the hotel and conference center forming part of a new gateway to the university.
 Also in 2008, Darrell K Royal-Texas Memorial Stadium was expanded to a seating capacity of 100,119, making it the largest stadium (by capacity) in the state of Texas at the time.

 Completed in 2018, Robert B. Rowling Hall is one of several recently constructed buildings.

 On Tuesday, September 28, 2010, a shooting occurred at the Perry–Castañeda Library (PCL) where student Colton Tooley, armed with an AK-47, fired shots on his walk from Guadalupe Street to the library's front entrance.
 The student ascended to the sixth floor, before killing himself.
 No one else was injured, except for one sprained ankle suffered by a student fleeing the scene.

+COVID-19 pandemic

 In early 2020, following a major outbreak of the new coronavirus, the university restricted travel to Wuhan province in China, aligning with the US Department of State's recommendation.
 By March 17, 2020, then-UT President Gregory L. Fenves announced a transition to online classes for the rest of the spring semester after 49 confirmed COVID-19 cases emerged from students' travels to Cabo San Lucas, Mexico, during spring break.
 Throughout the summer, the university reported over 400 cases and its first COVID-19-related death, a custodial worker.

 The fall 2020 semester consisted of a majority of online courses through platforms like Zoom.
 On August 6, 2020, UT Austin initiated plans for free COVID-19 tests for all students.
 UT Austin returned to primarily in-person classes and campus activities for the fall 2021 semester, implementing safety protocols like testing requirements and vaccination incentives to ensure a safe return amid the ongoing pandemic.